ahanel13/ahanel13.github.io/_posts/2024-12-21-Understanding 0.CL and O.CL Attacks: A Comparative Guide.md

 Request Smuggling is a vulnerability that exploits inconsistencies in how a server or servers handle HTTP requests.
 These attacks manipulate the communication between servers, and sometimes clients, potentially allowing attackers to hijack sessions, expose sensitive data, or execute unauthorized actions.

 ### Server-Side Request Smuggling
 Server-side request smuggling occurs when two backend systems, such as a proxy and an application server, parse the ends of HTTP requests differently.
 This discrepancy can be exploited by attackers to sneak a malicious request between the servers that interpret the request boundaries inconsistently.
-Attackers often target API gateways, load balancers, and reverse proxies by sending specially crafted HTTP requests with ambiguous `Content-Length` and `Transfer-Encoding` headers.
+Attackers often target API gateways, load balancers, and reverse proxies by sending specially crafted HTTP requests with ambiguous `Content-Length` and `Transfer-Encoding` headers. [^1][^2]

 The vulnerability is most common in `HTTP/1.1` due to its flexible interpretation of headers and chunked transfer encoding, which can lead to parsing discrepancies between upstream and downstream servers.
 In contrast, `HTTP/2.0` and `HTTP/3.0` use binary protocols with stricter framing and parsing rules, reducing the likelihood of such discrepancies.
-However, smuggling attacks can still occur in scenarios where protocols are [downgraded](https://portswigger.net/web-security/request-smuggling/advanced/http2-downgrading) to `HTTP/1.1` during transmission or where improper translation between protocols takes place.
+However, smuggling attacks can still occur in scenarios where protocols are [downgraded](https://portswigger.net/web-security/request-smuggling/advanced/http2-downgrading) to `HTTP/1.1` during transmission or where improper translation between protocols takes place. [^3]

 > For more in-depth details on different types of request smuggling, see PortSwigger's [HTTP Request Smuggling](https://portswigger.net/web-security/request-smuggling) documentation.
 {: .prompt-tip}

 ### Client-Side Request Smuggling / Client-Side Desync
 Client-side request Smuggling, used in client-side desync (CSD) attacks, focuses on discrepancies in browser-to-server communication.
-These attacks exploit misconfigured/misguided request handling between the browser and application, enabling a new attack surface including CSRF-style attacks, same-origin bypasses, and interestingly *some* server-side request smuggling attacks.
+These attacks exploit misconfigured/misguided request handling between the browser and application, enabling a new attack surface including CSRF-style attacks, same-origin bypasses, and interestingly *some* server-side request smuggling attacks. [^4][^5]

 ---------------------------------------------------------------------------------------------------
-**Note:**

-While the [HTTP request smuggler](https://portswigger.net/bappstore/aaaa60ef945341e8a450217a54a11646) can be used to help identify possible issues, understanding and being able to create attacks with the vulnerability is very help when asked to justify risk or create a POC.
-For an overview, James Kettle's research on [browser-powered desync attacks](https://portswigger.net/research/browser-powered-desync-attacks) is an excellent resource.
+**Note:** While the [HTTP request smuggler](https://portswigger.net/bappstore/aaaa60ef945341e8a450217a54a11646) Burp Suite extensions can be used to help identify possible issues, understanding and being able to create attacks with the vulnerability is very help when asked to justify risk or create a POC.

 ---------------------------------------------------------------------------------------------------